 Getting More for Less

-Given the anticipated growth in every U.S. economic sector and in demand for all energy sources, it’s natural to wonder how that growth can possibly be sustained.
-After all, America, with only 5% of the planet’s population, already consumes 20% of the world’s total energy.
+Given the anticipated growth in every U.S. economic sector and the growing demand for nearly all energy sources, it’s natural to wonder how that growth can possibly be sustained.
+After all, America, with only 4.4% of the planet’s population, currently consumes 17% of the world’s total energy.
 And other countries are poised to experience increases in energy use as they become more industrialized and improve their standard of living.
 Can the United States actually meet its growing needs?

 The demand for energy has not been growing as rapidly as the economy, resulting in a significant drop in what is called energy intensity.